-- Level 1: Quoted market price (unadjusted) in an active market for an identical instrument; - Level 2: Valuation techniques based on observable inputs, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
-This category includes instruments valued using quoted market prices in active markets for similar instruments; quoted prices for identical or similar instruments in markets that are considered less than active; or other valuation techniques where all significant inputs are directly or indirectly observable from market data; - Level 3: Valuation techniques using significant unobservable inputs.
+- Level 1: Quoted market price (unadjusted) in an active market for an identical instrument. - Level 2: Valuation techniques based on observable inputs, either directly (i.e. as prices) or indirectly (i.e. derived from prices).
+This category includes instruments valued using quoted market prices in active markets for similar instruments; quoted prices for identical or similar instruments in markets that are considered less than active; or other valuation techniques where all significant inputs are directly or indirectly observable from market data. - Level 3: Valuation techniques using significant unobservable inputs.
 This category includes all instruments where the valuation technique includes inputs not based on observable data and the unobservable inputs have a significant effect on the instrument's valuation.
-This category includes instruments that are valued based on quoted prices for similar instruments where significant unobservable adjustments or assumptions are required to reflect differences between the instruments.
+This category includes instruments that are valued based on quoted and or broker prices for similar instruments where significant unobservable adjustments or assumptions are required to reflect differences between the instruments.

 Issued structured notes and certain other hybrid instrument liabilities are designated at fair value.
 The spread applied to these instruments is derived from the spreads at which the Company issues structured notes.
-The change in fair value due to credit risk on these instruments is not significant (2022: not significant).
+The change in fair value due to credit risk on these instruments is not significant (2023: not significant).

 The fair value of certain financial instruments is measured using valuation techniques that are determined in full or partly on assumptions that are not supported by observable market prices.
-The effect of changing these assumptions to a range of reasonably possible alternative assumptions would provide a range from £37.7m (2022: £52.8m) lower to £41.8m (2022: 39.7m) higher than the fair value recognised in the financial statements for these assets and liabilities, with the current year range driven by the litigation swaps referred to in Note 13.
+The effect of changing these assumptions to a range of reasonably possible alternative assumptions would provide a range from £16.5m (2023: £37.7m) lower to £6.9m (2023: £41.8m) higher than the fair value recognised in the financial statements for these assets and liabilities, with the current year range driven by the litigation swaps referred to in Note 13.

-The movements in balances of level 3 items are detailed on page 82.
+The movements in balances of level 3 items are detailed on page 72.
 There were no movements between levels 1 and 2 during the year.

-The Company has prepared a Value-at-Risk analysis which reflects interdependencies between market risk factors, refer to pages 37 to 39.
+The Company has prepared a Value-at-Risk analysis which reflects interdependencies between market risk factors, refer to pages 27 to 29.